Red-Eagle-Crews/AutoDorking/README.md

 # Usage
-do i really need to explain that? i mean i try to make the script super easy to use tho, just let me know if you need help :)
+do i really need to explain that? i mean i try to make the script super easy to use tho, you will figured it out, just let me know if you need help :)